-Similar to many other bones in the human body, there are several different reasons that the cuboid bone could be fractured.
+Similar to many other bones in the human body, there are several different reasons to fracture the cuboid bone.
 For example, some people run long distances.
-These miles can place a significant amount of stress on the bones in the foot, potentially leading to stress fractures that could develop over time.For other people, they could be involved in pedestrian injuries after being struck by a car.
-This kind of an accident can lead to a variety of injuries, including a cuboid bone fracture.
-Whatever the reason, people need to understand the various treatment options that are available if they do suffer a bone fracture.
-Understanding the various options that are available can help people make an educated decision regarding their medical care.
+These miles can place a significant amount of stress on the bones in the foot, potentially leading to stress fractures that can develop over time.For other people, they can be involved in pedestrian injuries after being struck by a car.
+This kind of an accident can lead to a variety of injuries, including a cuboid bone stress fracture.
+Whatever the reason, people need to understand the various cuboid bone fracture treatment options that are available if they do suffer from one.
+Understanding the various options available can help people make an educated decision regarding their medical care.

-Anyone who has suffered a bone fracture before understands that there is going to be some degree of pain involved.
-While more serious fractures will cause larger amounts of pain, everyone needs to have treatment for their symptoms, whether it is acute or chronic pain.Most physicians will start low and go slow due to the risk of addiction with stronger pain medications and overmedicating nursing home patients.
+Anyone who has suffered a bone fracture before understands that there is going to be some degree of pain.
+While more serious fractures will cause larger amounts of pain, everyone needs to have treatment for their symptoms, whether it is an acute or chronic pain.Most physicians will start low and go slow due to the risk of addiction to stronger pain medications and overmedicating nursing home patients.
 Physicians will probably start with an over-the-counter anti-inflammatory such as ibuprofen.
 If this doesn’t work, the physician may increase the strength to a prescription anti-inflammatory such as Mobic.
 Only if this doesn’t work will a physician consider a prescription opioid or narcotic.
 With severe fractures, the physician may even consider putting the patient to sleep with an IV anesthetic.

-If someone has been diagnosed with a stress fracture in their cuboid bone, they will need to take a rest from all weight-bearing activity.
-Some people may be tempted to push through their pain; however, this will only need to more damage in their cuboid bone, potentially leading to a complete break or injuring other bones in the foot, such as calcaneus fractures.
-Patients will be placed in either a walking boot or a cast for a few weeks to relieve pressure and stress from the fracture site.
-Patients may also be given crutches to take all weight off of the bottom of the foot.
-Over the course of a few weeks, patients will be told to begin a gradual return to weight-bearing activity with a close monitor on their pain level.
-This will help to give everyone a good idea of how well the stress fracture has healed.
+People diagnosed with a cuboid stress fracture need to take a rest from all weight-bearing activity.
+It is tempting to push through the pain; however, this will only need to more damage in their cuboid bone, potentially leading to a complete break or injuring other bones in the foot, such as calcaneus fractures.Doctors will put patients in either a walking boot or a cast for a few weeks to relieve pressure and stress from the fracture site.
+Patients may also receive crutches to take all weight off the bottom of the foot.
+Over the course of a few weeks, patients will begin a gradual return to weight-bearing activity with a close monitor on their pain level.
+This will help to give everyone a good idea of how well the cuboid stress fracture has healed.

 Contact an Experienced Bone Fracture Attorney